alexvas/accounts/README.md

 ### Architecture

-The project is small, yet decoupling is paramount.
+The project is small, yet decoupling is of paramount importance.
 Divide et impera.
 The project consists of 7 modules:
 `common`, `dal`, `core`, `web`, `client`, `app` and `white-box`. `common` contains data models and common interface definitions, all other modules depend on this one. `dal`, `core`, `web` and `client` depend _only_ on `common` and are completely independent from each other. `dal` interacts with database.